kqizr/archgamingsetup/README.md

 cd archgamingsetup

 # Edit The Script and Running It.
-Use your text editor of choice, and comment out the one that fits your graphics card distributor.
+Before you run it, Use your text editor of choice, and comment out the one that fits your graphics card distributor.

-then, sudo chmod +x gamingsetup.sh
+now run, sudo chmod +x gamingsetup.sh

-now finally run ./gamingsetup.sh
+then finally run ./gamingsetup.sh